-Women with inflammatory bowel diseases like ulcerative colitis (UC) can have healthy, happy pregnancies.
-You just need to keep a few important things in mind so that both your body and your baby’s body can be well nourished throughout the nine months you’re together.
+Women with irritable bowel diseases like ulcerative colitis (UC) can have healthy, happy pregnancies.
+You just need to keep a few important things in mind so that you and your baby can be well nourished during your pregnancy.

-In an ideal world, you would become pregnant during a period of disease inactivity, or remission.
-Your body would also remain flare-free for the nine months you’re pregnant.
+In an ideal world, you would become pregnant during a period of disease inactivity or remission.
+Your body would also remain flare-free for the nine months that you’re pregnant.
 However, that’s not always how it works.

 It’s not necessary to stop all your colitis treatments if you find out you’re pregnant.
 In many cases, the medicines are perfectly safe for both you and your baby.
 Stopping treatment may in fact make your condition worse.

 According to the Crohn’s and Colitis Foundation of America, if a woman stops her treatment regimen and then her UC flares, she may not be able to easily control her condition again.
 This may lead to additional health problems, including some that can harm the baby.

 Most women with UC carry their babies to term without complication.
 However, women with the disease are more likely than women of the same age without the disease to experience a miscarriage, premature delivery, and labor and delivery complications.
 Approximately half of women with UC will experience a flare during their pregnancy according to the University of Maryland Medical Center.
 This flare most commonly occurs during the first trimester or immediately following delivery.
 For that reason, your obstetrician may classify you as a high-risk pregnancy.

 The large intestine of a person with UC may not be able to absorb nutrients, vitamins, and minerals as easily as it would if UC wasn’t present.
 That’s why proper nutrition is extremely important if you are pregnant and have UC.

 You will receive prenatal vitamins which include nutrients like folic acid.
 This is especially important for women with UC, because some UC treatments lower your folic acid levels.